 From inception until our initial public offering, we financed our operations through private sales of equity securities, cash generated from operations and from various lending arrangements.
 On October 1, 2013, we completed our initial public offering, in which we issued and sold 3.6 million shares of our common stock at a public offering price of \$10.00 per share, providing proceeds of \$31.5 million, net of underwriting discounts and commissions and offering expenses.
-On March 25, 2014, we completed a secondary offering, in which we issued and sold 2.0 million shares of our common stock at an offering price of \$24.25 per share, providing proceeds of \$45.7 million, net of underwriting discounts and commissions and offering expenses.
-As of March 31, 2014, our cash, cash equivalents, restricted cash and short-term investments totaled \$61.1 million.
+On March 25, 2014, we completed a secondary offering, in which we issued and sold 1.6 million shares of our common stock at an offering price of \$24.25 per share, and on March 28, 2014, we sold an additional 0.4 million shares as a result of the underwriters' exercise of their option to purchase additional shares, providing proceeds of \$45.7 million, net of underwriting discounts and commissions and offering expenses.
+As of March 31, 2015, our cash, cash equivalents, restricted cash and short-term investments totaled \$28.1 million.
 Cash and cash equivalents are held for working capital purposes and are invested primarily in money market or time deposit funds.
 We do not enter into investments for trading or speculative purposes.